joaobi/planespotter/readme.md

 5. Korean Airlines
 6. Qantas

-This repository includes all the code.
-For a simple demo version, head over to (TBA)

 Key use-case scenarios:
 * [Tensorflow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection) - The object (plane) detection API used.
 Used the standard MSCOCO image library
-* Custom airline classifier model using Kreas - included in code (images not included)
+* Custom airline classifier model built on Keras using the Tensorflow backend - included in code (images not included)

-The scenario includes the code for both client API and web/mobile clients.
+The repo currently includes the code for the web client with additional clients (mobile, offline) to be added at a later time.
 ![Example pipeline](images/readme2.png)

 ## Overview
 This demo includes:
-1. apps - mobile, web anc command line apps (both online and offline).
-Online talks to web_svc.
-Offline is self-contained.
+1. apps - TBA
 2. libs - shared libs (TF Object Detection API and PlaneSpotter core lib)
 3. models - object (plane) detection and airline classification models used by apps and API
-4. web_svc - OpenAPI webservice that detect/predicts plane/airline images
+4. web_svc - Web Interface and OpenAPI webservice that detect/predicts plane/airline images

 ## Getting Started